 Dr. Jose Perez Albela Beraun, M.D., director of the Instituto Bien de Salud in Lima, Peru, is a zealous supporter of magnesium, where magnesium chloride is the form used almost exclusively in his work.
 Dr. Albela spreads the word of magnesium chloride and health through his various radio shows, public lectures, and colleagues, and in fact manufactures and distributes single dose packets of magnesium chloride, often giving them away to the needy.
-Success stories from the patients of Dr. Albela could fill an entire book.2
+Success stories from the patients of Dr. Albela could fill an entire book.
+7

 Magnesium oil, liquid magnesium, and magnesium spray — all names which refer to a concentrated solution of magnesium chloride applied to the skin — are the new darlings of many holistic health professionals.
 Dr. Carolyn Dean, M.D., N.D., describes the unique benefits of topical magnesium chloride oil:

 A very exciting addition to the magnesium family is a product loosely referred to as magnesium oil.
 It’s not actually an oil at all, but a super saturated solution of magnesium chloride.
 Magnesium oil can be sprayed or rubbed on the body, and is readily absorbed through the skin.
-It helps to greatly increase the amount of magnesium in body tissues and overcomes the problems that some people have with loose stools when they try to take enough magnesium to meet their needs.
-This can be especially important in cases of severe magnesium deficiency that were only treatable with IV magnesium before magnesium oil came along.”2
+It helps to greatly increase the amount of magnesium in body tissues and overcomes the problems and adverse effects that some people have with loose stools when they try to take enough magnesium to meet their needs.
+This can be especially important in cases of severe magnesium deficiency that were only treatable with IV magnesium before magnesium oil came along.”
+8

 Since not all magnesium supplements are equal, it pays to consider the efficiency of various forms of magnesium before choosing the one that’s right for you.